 Introduction to Nordoff-Robbins Music Therapy: Foundations, Improvisational Resources, and Clinical Applications

-Special feature: live interactive music-making on remote platforms - what we have learned so far
+Special feature: live interactive music-making on remote platforms

 This course will include: